The Kirillov model in families: Introduction

 In the second author's thesis \cite{Moss16.1}, the functional equation was established for ``co-Whittaker'' families using Helm's theory of the integral Bernstein center \cite{h_whitt}.
 Co-Whittaker families are the subset of Whittaker type families whose generic subquotients are always \emph{quotients}; this means their associated Whittaker spaces do not see much of their structure (for example, if $A$ is a field, co-Whittaker $A[G_n]$-modules have \emph{irreducible} Whittaker spaces).
 Thus the functional equation appearing in Corollary~\ref{corollary functional equation} is stronger than that in \cite{Moss16.1}.
 It is obtained by showing a certain module of bilinear forms is free of rank one (Theorem~\ref{theorem multiplicity 1}), which is the most natural statement one could hope for in this setting.
 By specialization, one immediately recovers the local functional equations in \cite{Tate,MR0342495,JPS1,JPS2,Moss16.2,KM17,Moss16.1}.
-Our proof of the functional equation uses the idea of \cite{KM17}, which reinterprets the patterns of the original proof in \cite{JPS2} in the functorial framework of Bernstein and Zelevinsky in \cite{BZ77}.
-Not only does this method adapt to our more general setting of families of Whittaker type, it avoids the co-Whittaker machinery used in \cite{Moss16.1}.
+Our proof of the functional equation uses the idea of \cite{KM17}, which reinterprets the patterns of the original proof in \cite{JPS2} in the functorial framework of Bernstein and Zelevinsky in \cite{BZ77}. {However one of the main difficulties that we have to overcome for the general type of rings $A$ we consider is that $A[X^{\pm 1}]$ need not be principal, which is a property that simplifies the situation in the original paper \cite{JPS2} and in the work \cite{KM17} where $A$ is a field.} Not only does the method adapt to our more general setting of families of Whittaker type, it avoids the co-Whittaker machinery used in \cite{Moss16.1}.